-- IVA.7.1.1 Monitoring should include the use of reference materials, test mixtures, calibration standards, blanks, etc. - IVA.7.1.2 Instrument performance monitoring shall be documented. - IVA.7.1.3 The manufacturer's operation manual and other relevant documentation for instrumentation should be readily available.
+- IVA.7.1.1 Monitoring shall include, at least, the use of blanks and reference materials, test mixtures, or calibration standards. - IVA.7.1.2 Instrument performance monitoring shall be documented. - IVA.7.1.3 The manufacturer's operation manual and other relevant documentation for instrumentation should be readily available.